Corjuem Fort, a Historical spot in Goa

 Located in the Bardez Taluka in Northern Goa, it is actually a small island fortress which got constructed in the year 1705.
-It is square in shape and is featured with many murder holes and gun ports.
-There are ramparts which can be reached through the ramp like stairs that stands on the corners of the fortress.
-The fort was basically built by Portuguese to protect themselves from the Bhonsles, Rana Rajputs and Marathas during 19th century.
-The beauty and historical importance has made the fort popular to the tourists.
+It is square in shape and is featured many murder holes and gun ports.
+There are ramparts that can be reached through the ramp-like stairs that stands on the corners of the fortress.
+The fort was basically built by the Portuguese to protect themselves from the Bhonsles, Rana Rajputs, and Marathas during the 19th century.
+The beauty and historical importance has made the fort popular with tourists.
 The beautiful islands and villages can be fully viewed from this fort.
 Pitted lateritic stones have been used to build it.
 Lush greeneries surround the fort which looks awesome.
-Visitors are attracted towards the fort due to a cable suspension bridge that connects Corjuem and Aldona.
-This is a major factor that attracts tourist towards Corjuem as it is one and only such bridge in the whole state.
+Visitors are attracted to the fort due to the cable suspension bridge that connects Corjuem and Aldona.
+This is a major factor that attracts tourists to Corjuem as it is the one and only such bridge in the whole state.

-The fort is available to public on every days of the week from 6 in the morning till 7 in the evening.
-Visiting in the cool moments of the days, that is morning and evening hours are the suitable time to visit there rather visiting in the hot afternoon.
-And in the winter season you can go there at any time of the day.
-A drive from Panjim to Aldona via Mapusa would take you to this secluded place away from the city life.
-Alternatively the fort can be reached on ferry from Panjim to Chodan and from there Corjuem is nearby.
+The fort is available to the public every day of the week from 6 in the morning till 7 in the evening.
+Visiting in the cool moments of the day, that is morning and evening hours are a suitable time to visit there rather than visiting in the hot afternoon.
+And in the winter season, you can go there at any time of the day.
+A drive from Panjim to Aldona via Mapusa would take you to this secluded place away from city life.
+Alternatively, the fort can be reached on the ferry from Panjim to Chodan and from there Corjuem is nearby.
 Other nearby attractions apart from the Aldona cable bridge is the Aldona village and Corjuem Island.

 The Corjuem Fort is a fantastic option to have an experience of the Portuguese reign although the place is in ruins.
 Historically the place is wonderful and provides a natural view of the surroundings in a far better way than other forts.
 There are only two islands that are still surviving and this one is one of them.